KissPeter/APIFuzzer/README.md

   --src_url SRC_URL     API definition url.
 JSON and YAML format is supported -r REPORT_DIR, --report_dir REPORT_DIR
                         Directory where error reports will be saved.
-Default is temporally generated directory --level LEVEL         Test deepness: [1,2], higher is the deeper !!!Not implemented!!!
-  -u ALTERNATE_URL, --url ALTERNATE_URL
+Default is temporally generated directory --level LEVEL         Test deepness: [1,2], the higher is the deeper (In progress) -u ALTERNATE_URL, --url ALTERNATE_URL
                         Use CLI defined url instead compile the url from the API definition.
 Useful for testing -t TEST_RESULT_DST, --test_report TEST_RESULT_DST